Island Peak Climbing

-Lukla to Lobuche: This is the classic Everest base camp route with so many good lodges and tea houses.
-In this section, we will be staying in a local’s house.
-They offer us a cozy room on sharing basis.
+Lukla to Lobuche: This is the classic Everest base camp route with many good lodges and tea houses.
+In this section, we will be staying in a local’s home.
+They offer us a cosy room on sharing basis.
 A comfortable mattress and warm blanket feel good after such a long trek.
 Food will also be provided in the tea house.

-From Lobuche to Chhukhung: This is a relatively remote section of the trek without many teahouses in the way.
+From Lobuche to Chhukhung: This is a relatively remote trek section without many teahouses.
 Thus we will be staying in camps for almost two weeks.
-We will have a waterproof tent, mats, and sleeping bag for a comfortable stay.
-The guide and porter will help you set the camps as well as cook the food.
+We will have a waterproof tent, mats, and a sleeping bag for a comfortable stay.
+The guide and porter will help you set up the camps and cook the food.

 With the pure intention to bring trekkers to Nepal’s safety and comfort, we have an entire team of travel planer, guides, and porters.
 We also have connections to hotels and restaurant lines all over Nepal for ensuring that our trekkers get the best possible facilities.